starandtina/Raphaeljs-charts/README.md

 # Raphaeljs-charts

-The charts are constructed by starandtina based on the Raphaeljs. xxxxx
+The charts are constructed by starandtina based on the Raphaeljs. xxxxxxxx